meker12/commerce-channels.en/help/amazon-sales-channel/store-integration.md

    >[!NOTE]
    >
-   >This name is used as a [!DNL Commerce] reference only and will identify the store on the [[!DNL Amazon Sales Channel] home](./amazon-sales-channel-home.md) page.
+   >This name is used as a [!DNL Commerce] reference only and identifies the store on the [[!DNL Amazon Sales Channel] home](./amazon-sales-channel-home.md) page.
 You want to make it something your team can easily identify.
 For example, your Amazon store that sells in the United States region might be named `Amazon Store USA`.

 1. For **[!DNL Amazon Marketplace] Country**, choose the region/country in which this [!DNL Amazon Sales Channel] store sells products.
 Options: